jarinmanuvel/technical-exercise/README.md

    - Verifies validation messages and label visibility for the French signup page.

 ### Invalid Email Entry Validation for French Language
-   - Validates the error messages when an invalid email is entered in the French version.(negative scenario)
+   - Validates the error messages when an invalid email is entered in the French version.
+(Negative scenario)

 ### Label Validation Tests for French Language
    - Validates the labels in french language.